Academic and Vocational Skills

 Students are expected to undertake extensive independent study and research to support learning materials and assessments.
 Group work and group presentations form an important part of the course.
 Students will have remote access to specialist software, and an online reference facility.

 This course is designed to ensure a wide variety of assessment types are undertaken, many of which directly reflect industry-related documentation and practices.
-These assessment methods will include technical reports, portfolios, exams, individual presentations, laboratory/practical reports, research posters and extended project work.
+These assessment methods will include technical reports, portfolios, individual presentations, laboratory/practical reports and identification tests.

 Examples of possible careers include:

-Arboriculture degree courses at Myerscough College have been fully accredited by the Institute of Chartered Foresters and on completion of the course the student is eligible to apply for Professional Membership of the ICF.
+Arboriculture degree courses at Myerscough College have been accredited by the Institute of Chartered Foresters.
+This Foundation degree provides an opportunity to progress on to completing an accredited degree course.

 Students will need: a reliable broadband internet connection in order to access their learning materials and to communicate with their tutors and classmates.

 Additional costs for items that are optional for the course:

 - Chainsaw boots and trousers - £500 approx.